faisal masjid

 Who funded the construction of the Faisal Mosque?

 The Saudi Arabian government, at a cost of over 130 million Saudi Riyals (~US$120 million).
-King Faisal bin Abdul-Aziz initiated the funding the mosque is named after him.
+King Faisal bin Abdul-Aziz initiated the funding of the mosque, which is named after him.

 Was Faisal Mosque ever the largest mosque in the world?